LabMaestro

 • Fixed Value Replication.
 Toggle On to enable replications at fixed values of your dependent variable.

-• Blocking Trials.
+• Trial Blocking.
 Define the blocking method for trials and replications.

 • Blocked by Replications will show all possible trials once before replicating them.